Top 10 Awesome Pokémon Theories

-Is it true?
+Is It True?
 Probably.
 Kangaskhan are known to carry their babies, as you can see above.
-You can also see depiction of how Cubone might look if its mask were removed, and it heavily resembles the infant Kangaskhan.
+You can also see the depiction of how Cubone might look if its mask were removed, and it heavily resembles the infant Kangaskhan.
 Add in similar stomachs, eyes, and tails on Kangaskhan and Cubone's evolution, Marowak, and you've got some pretty convincing evidence.

 What do you think Cubone is really a form of?

 3. Did Pokémon Predict the 2008 Election?